Skip to content

 Allow Life to Be Just as It Is

-This means, letting what is, be just that, and accepting it that way.
-For instances, accepting your thoughts, emotions, feelings, or sensations.
+This means, letting what is be just that, and accepting it that way.
+That is, accepting your thoughts, emotions, feelings, or sensations.
 Sometimes sitting in our feelings is difficult and uncomfortable so we look for a way out, -and quickly!
 But don’t.
 Be present with “what is”, and when you do, your awareness of your inward motion will increase which will in turn give you a different quality of attention for “what is”.
 Allowing and accepting is important because it aids in the healing process.

 Investigate with Kindness

-Investigation means to follow your natural instinct to know and understand the how and whys of where you are currently.
-It’s important to recognize what is going on inside yourself, but it it’s also important to ask, “What does this feeling want from me?”
+Investigation means to follow your natural instinct to know and understand the hows and whys of where you are currently.
+It’s important to recognize what is going on inside yourself, but it’s also important to ask, “What does this feeling want from me?”
 It is not until the “why’s” are understood that truly dealing and healing with emotions can happen.
-Avoiding investigating these reasons will only allow the to control you passively day in and day out.
-They will present themselves in a disguised manner but will never the less, run-a-muc in your head, heart, and life. .
+Avoiding investigating these reasons will only allow them to control you passively each day.
+They will present themselves in a disguised manner, but will nevertheless, run-a-muc in your head, heart, and life. .

 An important aspect of investigation is that it needs to be done with kindness.
-It is the kindness that provides healing and freeing,.
-Welcome with kinds whatever surfaces.
+It is the kindness that provides healing and freeing.
+Whatever surfaces in this process, welcome it with kindness.

 Nonidentification: Rest in Natural Awareness